-These paleo chocolate zucchini donuts taste rich and indulgent, but are free of gluten and refined sugar.
+These paleo chocolate zucchini donuts taste rich and indulgent, but are gluten-free and refined sugar-free.
 They make a deliciously guilt-free breakfast (or dessert)!

 Let’s do this Monday thing!
-Donuts brighten even the ugliest of days. . .
+Paleo donuts brighten even the ugliest of days. . .

 Remember margarine?
 More specifically, remember when we were supposed to be eating margarine instead of butter?